 But this isn’t just a culinary discussion.
 Let’s take the conversation closer to home.

 If I want to buy an apartment, a good approach is to work and save up a deposit of 10%-20% of the listing price.
 After that I can go for a mortgage, assuming my salary can handle the monthly payments.

 As an example, if I want to buy a one-bedroom apartment for JM$12,000,000.00, I’ll need to have a deposit of at least JM$1,200,000.00 to give myself the best chance at getting and maintaining that home.

-That’s great and all, but the average young working professional in Jamaica is barely making JM$1,200,000.00 a year, and that’s below the current income tax threshold.
+That’s great and all, but the average young professional working in Jamaica is barely making JM$1,200,000.00 a year, and that’s below the current income tax threshold.
 But, I guess if you live with your parents and don’t really eat for a few years you could scrape that together in no time.

-Foreign looks better
+Foreign opportunities look better

 That’s exactly why even with proven experience and testimonials, local companies will trust the expertise of a foreign agency or company over one that they witnessed develop and grow in their own backyard.

 Jamaica isn’t absent of great career opportunities.
 In fact, the opportunities that come your way are heavily dependent on the work you put in.
 What we’re really lacking are empathy, from each other and those before us, and better communication of those opportunities.

 I honestly believe that Jamaica is a great place to live, work and raise a family for everyone who wants to do that here.
 But if we’re not compassionate towards each other in the realm of economy, we’ll never see our country live up to that potential.